 To help find answers to some of these questions, you can visit Get Better Maine.
 On this site you will find quality ratings for all hospitals and most primary care doctor practices in Maine and other tools to help you choose a doctor and make the most of doctor’s visits.
 You can also find information on quality at Maine Quality Counts or the Maine Quality Forum.

 Once you review the list of quality providers in your town, visit Anthem to search for in-network providers.
-Bowdoin also includes three local, high-quality providers on the In-Network Preferred Provider benefit that can help you save money on healthcare costs.
+There are three local, high-quality providers (Mid-Coast Hospital, Maine Medical Center, and Maine Heart Center) in this area.
+For the Bowdoin College PPO Health Plan these providers are considered In-Network Preferred Providers -- seeking healthcare services with them can help you save money.

 A marriage is a qualified event which gives you the ability to cover your spouse through many of Bowdoin’s benefits including Health and Dental insurance.
 To help you decide whether your spouse should stay on his/her current plan or move to the Bowdoin plan, you will want to compare the costs and benefits from both plans.
 You will also want to check and see if your spouse's provider is “in-network.”